-It all began with the adoption of one little dog from Botosani nearly 4 years ago, following the mass destruction of over 200 dogs at the Public Shelter Botosani in
+It all began with the adoption of one little dog from Botosani in 2012, following the mass destruction of over 200 dogs at the Public Shelter Botosani in Romania on

-Romania on 11th May 2011, and the public outcry which ensued.
+11th May 2011, and the public outcry which ensued.
 There had been no warning, and dogs were destroyed indiscriminately and inhumanely.
-You can see more information
+You can see more information here:

 In the aftermath of this atrocity, various animal welfare and rescue groups came forward and began to organise adoptions to different parts of Europe.
 The Botosani events are not